··6 min read

 • The ability to view, export, and permanently delete your data

-• Encryption standards and data storage practices
+• Clear encryption and storage practices

 Red flags: